 Self-advocacy and empowerment of your own health may include:

 - If you develop a new symptom and are concerned, you should make an appointment to see your doctor.
-Don’t just assume it must be related to FND and make sure your doctor investigates your new symptom independently.
+Never just assume it must be related to your FND diagnosis as other things can go wrong in your body, and potentially could be easily treatable.
+Make sure your doctor investigates your new symptom independently.